BasicTAD: an Astounding RGB-Only Baseline for Temporal Action Detection: Methodology

-Any location which falls into any ground-truth box will be set as positive samples.
+\textbf{Anchor-free Method.} Anchor-free methods directly regress the offsets to action boundaries at each temporal location and then use these offsets to generate temporal proposals.
+We first compute the regression offsets for each location on all feature levels.
+Any location which falls into any ground-truth box will be set as a positive sample.
 The others are negative samples.
 Each level is responsible for a range of motion detection.
 If an action proposal at one temporal location is beyond this range, this location will be ignored.

-Here $m_i$ is the maximum range border that the feature level $i$ needs to regress.
-In this work, $m_2, m_3, m_4, m_5, m_6, m_7$ are set as -1,5,10,20,40 and $\infty$, respectively.
-Even with multi-level prediction, if a location is still assigned to more than one ground-truth box, we choose the ground-truth box with the minimal area as its target.
+We define $m_i$ as the maximum range border that the feature level $i$ needs to regress.
+In this work, $m_2, m_3, m_4, m_5, m_6, m_7$ are set as $-1, 5, 10, 20, 40$ and $\infty$, respectively.
+Even with multi-level prediction, if a location is still assigned to more than one ground-truth box, we choose the ground-truth box with minimal area as its target.
+Subsequently, we employ $e^{s_ix}$ with a trainable scalar $s_i$ to automatically adjust the base of the exponential function for feature level $i$.
+This approach enables us to obtain the predicted actions' boundaries accurately.
+Compared with anchor-based methods, anchor-free methods have a more flexible matching mechanism.